Olympia’s culture of secrecy reveals itself — again

 “I don’t think there is enough time when there are so many moving parts,” Vavrus said.

+House Democratic leaders also held a series of overnight tax votes this week, though they did so after some general information about the budget deal had become public.
+Between midnight Friday and about 5:30 a.m.
+Saturday, the House passed two changes to business and occupation taxes, as well as a bill that would increase how much money school districts can raise through local property-tax levies.

+The full text of the House and Senate's agreed-upon budget wasn't expected to be available until hours later.

-Billig, the Senate majority leader, said there was no intention this year to pass important bills at night or in secret.
+Billig, the Senate majority leader, said Senate leaders had no intention this year of passing important bills at night or in secret.
 He noted that the graduated real-estate excise tax bill the Senate passed Thursday night, Senate Bill 5998, was amended only somewhat compared with an earlier version heard in committee.

-Billig said Senate Democrats have also tried to enact rules to make sure there would be at least 24 hours to review certain budget documents.

 Billig said he is considering ways to avoid those types of time crunches at the end of the legislative session, including changing deadlines for policy bills to pass.
 Moving those deadlines up earlier in the session could potentially leave more time for budget negotiations, he said.